Have any of your recent decisions flopped?

-I’ve had a few of my own, and just when I thought I might have to throw in the towel, I learned the truth about failure and am now more passionate than ever about helping you enjoy prosperity, even in spite of setbacks.
+I’ve had a few decisions flop of my own (particularly of the financial kind), and just when I thought I might have to throw in the towel, I learned the truth about failure and am now more passionate than ever about helping people prosper, even in spite of setbacks.

 I heard the intense panic in his voice all the way upstairs in my office and I went numb.
-I’m not sure my feet even touched the floor as I flew down the stairs and out to the backyard with one intention: to see my three year-old well.
+I’m not sure my feet even touched the floor as I flew down the stairs and out to the backyard with one intention: to see my three year-old (pictured above) well.

 I had failed to keep my three year-old safe from this tragedy.
-Even though I had been successful at teaching her how to swim, on that day I failed to be watchful enough.
+Even though I had previously been successful at teaching her how to swim, on that day I failed to be watchful enough.

 Immediately I turned her over and laid her down again, letting her head hit the deck too hard in my frantic effort to try something else.
-I blundered again.
+Strike three—I blundered again.
 I hurt her in an effort to help her.
 I made a mistake.
 My intention was to see her well, but I failed again.

 If she were awake, she may have complained that I had hurt her head.
 But there was no response.
 How I would have rejoiced to hear her complain!

 Get oxygen to her brain; that’s what I had to do.
 But I hadn’t had CPR training since 1991.
 All those detailed, systematic instructions of what to do were forgotten in that moment.
 All I knew is that she needed oxygen to her brain until the paramedics showed up.
 I put my mouth over hers and gave her a breath.
 But it didn’t do anything except come rushing out of her nose.
 Strike three—once again, I messed up.
 I failed.

 At least it helped me remember that I needed to plug her nose.